 The cost of flashbangs ranges from $5-60.
 For training purposes, this can be a considerable cost to a department or academy where they could be deploying hundreds of flashbangs each week.
 A $199.99 TEDD is reusable and rechargeable.

 Flashbangs were once considered a less lethal option, but increased public scrutiny on law enforcement has changed the definition of what less-lethal means.
 The T.E.D.D. provides a safe but effective alternative for distraction devices.

-The T.E.D.D. only emits a high-intensity light and sound.
+The T.E.D.D. only emits high-intensity light and sound.
 No combustible material is emitted or ejected.
 This eliminates the threat of starting a fire or explosion in areas with flammables or combustibles.
-The T.E.D.D. is beneficial when deploying in a drug lab where volatile gases or chemicals are present.
+The T.E.D.D. is beneficial when deployed in a drug lab where volatile gases or chemicals are present.